Includes Chillagoe, Mareeba, Aboriginal Rock Art & Australian Outback

 Where do we go?

-We head west via the Kuranda Range and Kennedy Highway, passing through Mareeba to our first stop in Dimbulah, Petford, and into Chillagoe.
+We head west via the Kuranda Range and Kennedy Highway, passing through Mareeba to our first stop at Skybury Coffee Plantation, Dimbulah, Petford, and into Chillagoe.
 A guided tour through the ancient Limestone Cave of Chillagoe, visit the Smelters and historical sites, Lunch at a true outback Australian Pub, Aboriginal Rock Art and Balancing Rock, a comfort stop and tropical fruit tasting in Dimbulah on our homeward journey back to Cairns via Rock Wallaby feeding at Granite Gorge.

 Level of fitness?